QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 - consumers’ portfolio choices are indeterminate

-- firms' financial structures are indeterminate, so the model embodies an instance of a Modigliani-Miller theorem :cite:`Modigliani_Miller_1958`
+- firms' financial structures are indeterminate, so the model embodies an instance of a Modigliani-Miller irrelevance theorem :cite:`Modigliani_Miller_1958`

 - the aggregate of all firms' financial structures are indeterminate, a consequence of there being redundant assets